bytecodealliance/wasm-tools/crates/wasm-compose/README.md

 has implementation efforts underway to support it, but it's still a _work-in-progress_.__

-## Example

-See the [example](example/README.md) directory for a complete example of composing WebAssembly components together.

 ## Usage

 With a configuration file present, run the `compose` command without